 - deceleration phase – initiated by eccentric actions as the muscle passes its normal ROM

 This type of stretching does not allow your muscles to relax and adjust to the stretched position.
-Instead, ballistic stretching may instead cause both the agonist (target) and antagonist (opposite) muscles tighten up, or contract, by repeatedly activating the stretch reflex.
+Instead, ballistic stretches may instead cause both the agonist (target) and antagonist (opposite) muscles to tighten up, or contract, by repeatedly activating the stretch reflex.

 Deep connective tissue such as fascia and tendons can limit ROM.
 The two characteristics of connective tissue related to ROM are elasticity and plasticity.